In this guide, we are going to show you how to remove “push-fit” pipe connections.

 How to use a push-fit demounting tool.

-Unfortunately, the instructions on the back of some of these tools can be poorly-drawn.
-In fact, you might even discover that there are no instructions at all!
+Unfortunately, the instructions on the back of some of these tools can be frustratingly bad.

-To use the demounting tool, simply push it onto the pipe.
+To use the demounting tool, simply push it onto the pipe like this:

-Here, you can see that I have forced the tool onto the copper pipe.
-Now, in order to loosen the fitting, I will push it towards the plastic part.
+In the image above, you can see that I have forced the tool onto the copper pipe.
+Now, in order to loosen the fitting, I will need to push it towards the plastic part.

 Using an adjustable wrench or a ring spanner.